munemshams/Global-Historical-Business-Longevity-Analysis-Using-Python-and-Data-Integration/README.md

 Using three structured datasets of world businesses, countries, and business categories, this analysis identifies:

--The oldest operating business on each continent
+- The oldest operating business on each continent

--Countries missing business longevity data (with and without new business records)
+- Countries missing business longevity data (with and without new business records)

--The business categories that have historically lasted the longest across regions
+- The business categories that have historically lasted the longest across regions

 This project highlights practical data-engineering skills including data joining, cleaning, aggregation, and cross-table analysis.